a-mcd/azure-insurance-policy-rag/README.md

 *Updating the indexed chunks*

-If updating the chunks then use the following command which generates the new embeddings, deletes and recreates the existing search index, and uploads the latest chunks.
+If updating the chunks or the vector algorithm use the following command which generates the new embeddings, deletes and recreates the existing search index, and uploads the latest chunks.

 ```bash
 python3 src/setup_env/index_document_chunks.py \